How To Wholesale Real Estate In South Carolina

 9. Double Close Or Wholetail When Necessary

-1. Partner With A Wholesale Mentor
+Partner With A Wholesale Mentor In South Carolina

 Most experienced real estate investors know, in hindsight, that choosing to be mentored at the beginning of their career is a wise career decision.
 The problem is that first-time wholesalers do not know what they do not know.
-In other words, new wholesalers do NOT have the experience or understanding to know how important a mentor can be when first starting out.
+In other words, new wholesalers do not have the experience or understanding to know how important a mentor can be when starting out.

 Understanding the rules that govern real estate activities, licensees, and related professions is the key to operating within South Carolina’s legal limits.
-Lawmakers in the state define real estate, for the purposes of licensing to be (§ 40-57-30 Definitions) -
+Lawmakers in the state define real estate, for the purposes of licensing to be (§ 40-57-30 Definitions):

 real estate definition in south carolina

-The South Carolina Real Estate Commission (SCREC) is the state agency responsible for regulating the following –
+The South Carolina Real Estate Commission (SCREC) is the state agency responsible for regulating the following:

 • Real Estate Brokers & Each Brokerage